There’s more than one ingredient in a better-than-average cup of coffee.

 And the bad news is it's only going to get more expensive soon.

-As an already rare and popular commodity, Geisha coffee commands solid demand in even small quantities.
+As an already rare and highly sought-after commodity, Geisha coffee commands strong demand in even small quantities.

 With demand showing no sign of decreasing and supply having a limited capacity, at best, the economics of this situation are abundantly clear.